OUR TEAM

 She is Married with a grown family and grandchildren.
 Jenny has strong connections in the community with various community groups.
 Jenny loves her garden and the outdoors.

-Jenny will be managing our Food Bank services and will be sharing the role as Heartlands co-ordinator with Kapri Martin.
+Jenny will be managing our Food Bank services and will be sharing the role as Heartlands co-ordinator with Deb Posa.

 Jenny is empathetic and compassionate.
 She has a real heart for our community and will work hard to see it thriving and progressing in a positive way.